The-Software-Gorilla/tdd-by-example/README.md

 The code in this repository is the example code that Kent Beck used in his book "Test Driven Development: By Example".
 It demonstrates the principles of Test Driven Development (TDD) chapter by chapter according to the examples in the book.
 I have created separate examples for each chapter and I have also provided code in Java and C#.
-I may add a Python version later.
+I may add a Python and/or React version later.

 ### Structure of the Repository
-- There is a separate folder for C# (css) and Java (java) examples.
-- I separated the examples into the money and xunit folders.
+- The money example spans 17 chapters and each language has complete example code for each complete chapter.
+- The C# example is in the 'cs' folder.
+Development work was done using VSCode and C# 12, .NET 8 and dotnet CLI.
+- The Java example is in the 'java' folder.
+Development work was done using IntelliJ IDEA, Java 23, JUnit 5 and Maven 3.9.9.
+- Each language folder has a README.md that provides details on how to setup your environment for that language.
+- Each language has folders numbered 'ch00' through 'ch17' and a 'money' folder.
-- The money folder contains example code for chapters 1 to 17.
+- The 'ch00' folder contains an empty project for its language that can be used as starting point if you want to follow along yourself.
+- The 'ch17' and 'money' folders contain code that is not in the book.
+See notes in the [next section]().
-- The xunit folder contains example code for chapters 18 to 24.
+- The 'xunit' folder contains example code for chapters 18 to 24 in Python.
-- Each chapter has its own folder with the corresponding code.
+- Each chapter has its own folder with the corresponding code and a README.md specific to that chapter.
 - The code is organized to follow the TDD cycle.
 - I initially thought about creating a separate branch for each chapter, but I decided against it because:
   - Branches cannot be constrained to a single folder, so I couldn't keep .NET code in one branch and Java in another so the code is easy to navigate.